Coinsmart Review 2022 - Best Canadian Exchange?

 CoinSmart vs Kraken:

-Kraken is a great brokerage, however their interface is terrible if you aren’t used to old early 2000s stock brokerage interfaces.
-Kraken’s fees are practically identical to CoinSmart’s (0.16% to buy, 0.26% to sell, making them slightly higher on average).
+Kraken is a great brokerage, however their desktop interface is a bit complicated if you aren’t used to old early 2000s stock brokerage interfaces.
+Kraken’s fees are practically identical to CoinSmart’s (0.16% to buy, 0.26% to sell.

 CoinSmart vs Coinbase: